xNathanz/HydraBot/README.md

   </a>
 </p>

-Wolverine is a fully functional discord bot.
+Hydra is a fully functional discord bot.

 # Installation
 * [Windows]()